On a family of Caldero-Chapoton algebras that have the Laurent phenomenon: Introduction

 In order to write our main result, see Theorem \ref{MainResult}, let us introduce some notation.
 Let $\Sigma_n$ be a $(n+1)$-polygon with one orbifold point of order three.
 For any triangulation $\tau$ of $\Sigma_n$ we define an algebra $\Lambda(\tau)$.
 This algebra is given by a quiver associated to $\tau$ and relations given by the internal triangles of the triangulation.
 Our main result is:

-\begin{theorem} For any triangulation $\tau$ of $\Sigma_n$ the Caldero-Chapoton algebra of ${\Lambda(\tau)}$ is a Chekhov-Shapiro algebra naturally associated to $\Sigma_n$. \end{theorem}
+\begin{theorem} For any triangulation $\tau$ of $\Sigma_n$ the Caldero-Chapoton algebra of $ {\Lambda(\tau)}$ is a generalized cluster algebra naturally associated to $\Sigma_n$. \end{theorem}

 The paper is organized as follows.
-In the first five sections we recall some facts about Caldero-Chapoton algebras, Galois $G$-covering functors, string algebras, cluster generalized algebras and surfaces with marked points and orbifold points of order 3 that we need for state and prove our results.
+In the first five sections we recall some facts about Caldero-Chapoton algebras, Galois $G$-covering functors, string algebras, cluster generalized algebras and surfaces with marked points and orbifold points of order 3 that we need for stating and proving our results.
 In Section \ref{section1} we recall the non-standard definition of \emph{basic} algebra introduced in \cite{CLS-15} and its representations.
 We also recall some facts about Galois $G$-coverings that will be crucial to deal with the $E$-invariant and $g$-vectors of arc representations with respect to an arbitrary triangulation of $\Sigma_n$.
 Section \ref{section2} is dedicated to recall the definition of Caldero-Chapoton algebra, see Example \ref{ExamMotiva}.
 In Section \ref{section3} we recall some results of \cite{BR-87} about string algebras, the concept of string is useful for us because the algebra $\Lambda(\tau)$ associated to a triangulation $\tau$ of $\Sigma_n$ is a string algebra.

-In Section \ref{Section4} we recall the definition of Chekhov-Shapiro algebras introduced in \cite{CS-14}, the reader can find interesting relations of these algebras with cluster algebras in \cite{N-15, NR-15}.
+In Section \ref{Section4} we recall the definition of generalized cluster algebras introduced in \cite{CS-14}, the reader can find interesting relations of these algebras with cluster algebras in \cite{N-15,NR-15}.
 In Section \ref{Section5} we recall some definitions and facts about surfaces with marked points and orbifold points.
 Also we define a \emph{natural Jacobian algebra} for any triangulation denoted by $\Lambda(\tau)$.